lfoppiano/grobid-quantities/README.md

 As the other GROBID models, the module relies only on machine learning and uses linear CRF.
 The normalisation is handled by the java library [Units of measurement](http://unitsofmeasurement.github.io/).

+## Latest version

+The latest version (and actually the first official release) of grobid-quantities is 0.6.0, on the 30/04/2020.

 ## Documentation

 You can find the latest documentation [here](http://grobid-quantities.readthedocs.io).